 2. Decide Which Debt Management Company to Pursue

-To get neutral advice on your debt, you can contact organizations like Stepchange or National Debtline.
+To get neutral advice on your debt, you can contact organizations like Stepchange debt management plan or National Debtline.
 But keep in mind that they will charge additional money for their services, which can add to your existing debt.

 3. Figure your Budget